llm-factory/RagPanel/README.md

 ## 📡Api Example
 Create a `.env` and a `config.yaml` as follows:
 > [!Note]
-> If you have used Web UI, the data you filled in the UI will be saved as `.env` and `config.yaml` automatically when you click `save and apply` button
+> If you have used Web UI, the data you filled in the UI will be saved as `.env` automatically when you click `save and apply` button
 ```
 # .env
 # imitater or openai